johnwalicki/node-red-workshop-photobooth/docs/index.md

 In this workshop, participants will learn how to use Node-RED to create a photo booth web app infused with AI through the use of TensorFlow.
-The workshop will step through getting started with Node-RED, creating the web app and then containerising it, ready to be deployed into the cloud or onto edge devices.
+The workshop will step through getting started with Node-RED, creating the web app and then containerizing it, ready to be deployed into the cloud or onto edge devices.

 ## Prerequisites

 This workshop requires:

 - A laptop/computer with a Web Cam attached
 - Node.js 12.x or 14.x
 - Git
 - Docker Desktop

 ## Navigation